-Fairness and diversity go hand in hand with attracting the best and the brightest to UT System institutions.
-Unfortunately, it is very clear that we are not doing the job we ought to be doing in driving equal opportunity and fairness in our hiring and promotion processes.
+Now I want to talk about an issue that goes hand in hand with attracting the best and the brightest to UT System institutions - fairness and diversity.

+This slide makes it very clear that we are not doing the job we ought to be doing in driving equal opportunity and fairness in our hiring and promotion processes.

 This is particularly disappointing because education is all about opportunity.

 Making sure our faculty and staff reflect the changing look of Texas is not just about fairness.
 It's also about effectiveness.

-We need faculty, administrators and campus leaders who understand the people they're serving, who come from the same kinds of places.
+We need faculty, administrators, and campus leaders who understand the people they're serving, who come from the same kinds of places.

-So we are going to implement a "Rooney Rule" similar to what exists in the National Football League for hiring head coaches, except ours will be for higher education and health care.
-This so-called, "Rooney Rule" will ensure that qualified women and minorities have an opportunity to be considered for every senior level position from dean and above.
+So we are going to implement a "Rooney Rule" similar to what exists in the NFL for hiring head coaches, except ours will be for higher education and health care.

+This so-called, "Rooney Rule" will ensure that qualified women and minorities have an opportunity to be considered for every senior level position from Dean and above.

 We will write it into UT policy that no senior position can be filled without allowing a qualified woman or minority candidate to be interviewed all the way to the last round of the process.

-While this will not guarantee women or minority hires-nor should it if a candidate is not qualified-it will put more women and minorities in a position for the selection committee to recognize the great talents that may have previously gone unnoticed.
+While this will not guarantee women or minority hires-nor should it if a candidate is not qualified-it will put more women and minorities in a position for the selection committee to recognize the great talents that may have heretofore gone unnoticed.

-Additionally, to ensure fairness in faculty compensation, each institution will submit a plan to me that will close the gender gap in five years.
+Additionally, to ensure fairness in faculty compensation, each institution will submit a plan to me that will close the gender gap in 5 years.

 I should note that this is an area where we've already made some good progress.
 Our gender pay gap is significantly smaller than the national average, but it ought to be zero.

 And I'm confident that it will be soon.